filecoin-project/specs/src/algorithms/post/election_post.md

 ## SurprisePoSt Cleanup

-The chain keeps track of the last time that a miner received and submitted a Challenge (Election or Surprise).
-It randomly challenges a miner to submit a surprisePoSt once per `ProvingPeriod` in the latter half of their `ProvingPeriod`.
-For every miner challenged, a `NotifyOfPoStSurpriseChallenge` is issued and sent as an on-chain message to surprised `StorageMinerActor`.
-However, if the `StorageMinerActor` is already proving a SurprisePoStChallenge (`IsChallenged` is True) or the `StorageMinerActor` has received a challenge (by Election or Surprise) within the `MIN_CHALLENGE_PERIOD` (`ShouldChallenge` is False), then the PoSt surprise notification will be ignored and return success.
+In the absence of a posted `ElectionPoSt`, the chain randomly challenges a miner to submit a `SurprisePoSt` once per `ProvingPeriod` on expectation to ensure their storage is still accounted for.

-For more on these components, see {{<sref election_post>}}.
-At a high-level though both are needed for different reasons:
+For every miner challenged, a `NotifyOfPoStSurpriseChallenge` is issued and sent as an on-chain message to the chosen `StorageMinerActor`.

-- By coupling leader election and PoSt, `ElectionPoSt` ensures that miners must do the work to prove their sectors at every round in order to earn block rewards.
+The ensuing `SurprisePoSt` does not entitle a miner to generate a blocks and gains them no reward but allows them to maintain power in the power table.
-- Small miners may not win on a regular basis however, `SurprisePoSt` thus comes in as a lower-bound to how often miners must PoSt and helps ensure the Power Table does not grow stale for its long-tail of smaller miners.
+`PoStSurprise` will frequently be used by small miners who do not win blocks, and by miners as they are onboarding power to the network (since they will not be able to win ElectionPoSts to start).

 # In Detail